SimonCropp/GraphQL.EntityFramework/readme.md

 Available as part of the Tidelift Subscription.

-The maintainers of `GraphQL.EntityFramework` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+The maintainers of `GraphQL.EntityFramework` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies used to build applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies used.
 [Learn more.](https://tidelift.com/subscription/pkg/nuget-graphql.entityframework?utm_source=nuget-graphql.entityframework&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## NuGet package